jlelong/LaTeX-Workshop-wiki/Compile.md

 - `"never"`: Disable the auto cleaning feature
 - `"onFailed"`: Clean the project upon failed compilation.
-- `"onBuilt"`: Build the project upon completing a compilation, whether it is successful or not.
+- `"onBuilt"`: Clean the project upon completing a compilation, whether it is successful or not.

 ## LaTeX recipes